 It is inadvisable to cry like children when one becomes anguished.
 All these – form, youthfulness, life, collection of wealth, health and loved ones are illusory.
 A wise person should not become attached to these.
 It is inappropriate to express grief when faced with an obstacle.
 If some solution or answer appears to evade that difficulty, then one should set aside grief and do what is required.

-How many wombs are there, where the woman and husband pray to the Devathas and do tapaha in the hope of obtaining a child and attain as well and after spending ten months in the mother’s womb turn out to be a disgrace.
-There are so many sons who have been born because of good acts and upon their birth become entitled to the inestimable wealth and food grains of his father and enjoy the bounteous pleasures.
+How many wombs are there, where the woman and husband pray to the devathas and do tapaha in the hope of obtaining a child and attain as well and after spending ten months in the mother’s womb turns out to be a disgrace.
+There are so many sons who have been born because of good acts and upon their birth become entitled to the inestimable wealth and food grains of his father and enjoys the bounteous pleasures.

 One who gives up contemplation of both happiness and sorrow will attain the eternal Brahman and experience the Paramānanda.
 There is lot of difficulty in the acquisition of wealth, there is no happiness in protecting it, there is tribulation in spending it and therefore, it must be understood that wealth in every state is a begetter of sorrow and one should not contemplate when it gets exhausted.

 A man who aggregates wealth and exceeds his initial expectations will not be content and will die trying to earn more wealth.
 Hence, wise persons are always content.
 The end of aggregation is severance and death is the end of life.
 There is no end to ambition and thirst.
 Contentment is supreme happiness.
 Hence, wise persons declare that contentment is the superlative wealth in this world.
 Life is passing by.
 It does not rest even for a moment.
 When one’s body is itself illusory, then how can any other item in this world be considered to be real?